Campgrounds aren't just for travelers, but temporary workers, too.

 We'd stayed at the 78-site Chehaw RV Campground in Albany, GA several times before at this time of year and had our pick of spots.

 When we got there, we thought there was a rally of some sorts for people from Texas and Louisiana.
 That's where it seemed most people were from, judging by the license plates of their vehicles.
 But in mid-afternoon, despite the fact that almost every spot was taken, we saw few people.

 Working, it turned out, on a massive pipeline project.
 And the campground has become a worker's village.
 It has become not just a place for RVers to escape and relax but it serves as a very real home for a transient workforce.

 There are many campgrounds like this all across North America.
-Campgrounds filled with construction workers, oil field workers and, in the case of Chehaw, pipe line workers who are in an area for short term work on something known as the Sabal Trail.
+Campgrounds filled with construction workers, oil field workers, and, in the case of Chehaw, pipeline workers.
+These workers are in an area for short-term work on something known as the Sabal Trail.

-That's where most of our invisible neighbors were, scattered through the various counties. and working on construction of a compressor station in Albany.
-They seemed to be mostly in fifth wheels, though our next door neighbor, who returned home after dark and left for the job the next morning before sunup, was in an old Coleman popup camper.
+That's where most of our invisible neighbors were, scattered through the various counties. and working on the construction of a compressor station in Albany.
+They seemed to be mostly in fifth wheels, though our next-door neighbor, who returned home after dark and left for the job the next morning before sunup, was in an old Coleman popup camper.